MaibornWolff/Azure_Kinect_RTSP-Streamer/Readme.md

 ## Usage

+- clone the repository
+- >git-lfs install< (repository uses large file storage for archives and videos)
+- >git-lfs pull< (to make sure all dependencies are pulled and not just the lfs-pointers)

 Execute the "startup.sh" if you want to use x11-server for seeing the docker-containers UI on the host system (Ubuntu 18.04/20.04 tested -> x11-server needed on host).
 Otherwise docker-compose up --build is sufficient, as DISPLAY and HOSTNAME are not needed.